zelbaz946/precourse1/README.md

 ## Instructions For The Precourse Challenges:

 We divided the precourse challenges into six different levels.
 Each level has its own folder.
-Each folder consists of four items:
+Each folder consists of four items (ignore any other files/folders or items you see):

 - Instructions File ("README.md")
 - Source Folder ("src")